adamtow/cronios/documentation.md

 - Deliver a customized notification when [your battery level reaches a certain threshold](https://routinehub.co/shortcut/1370).
 - Collect information from the web while you are sleeping for review in the morning.
 - Provide an audible alert every five minutes of interval training to push it hard for one minute.
+- [Count how many steps you’ve taken over the past 30 minutes](https://routinehub.co/shortcut/1599) and alert you to keep moving if you haven’t passed the step minimum.
 - Send emails on your behalf during the day.
 - Take a photo at periodic times and email them to you.
 - Display an hourly status report of the current time, online status, battery level, weather, upcoming events & reminders and step count.
 - Prompt you periodically to see how you are feeling during the day.
-Results are recorded to a text document or uploaded automatically to a spreadsheet in the cloud.
+Results are [recorded to a text document](https://routinehub.co/shortcut/1488) or uploaded automatically to a [spreadsheet in the cloud](https://routinehub.co/shortcut/1484).

 ![Cronios on the iPad Pro](https://atow.files.wordpress.com/2018/12/ivborw0kggoaaaansuheugaadgaaaajucayaaad194waaaacxbiwxmaaastaaaleweampwyaabc-2-3-1.png)